Peter Fraser (photographer): 2000s

-In 2012 Fraser exhibited ‘A City in the Mind’ at Brancolini Grimaldi Gallery, London.
+In 2012, Fraser exhibited 'A City in the Mind' at Brancolini Grimaldi Gallery, London.
 This was a series of photographs inspired by Italo Calvino's book Invisible Cities, in which the Tartar Emperor Kublai Khan discusses with Marco Polo cities in his empire Marco has visited on the Emperor's behalf, but for the Emperor can only remain Cities in the Mind.

 "In London I have been making work which even though needing physical subjects for the images, collectively suggest a City which we cannot physically visit, but can only in our imagination through the book and exhibitions of the photographs".

-In 2013 Tate St Ives exhibited a selected retrospective of Fraser's work, and published a monograph containing photographs from all of Fraser's major series to date, 12 day Journey (1984), Ice and Water (1993), Deep Blue (1997), Lost for Words (2010) and A City in the Mind (2012).
+In 2013, Tate St Ives exhibited a selected retrospective of Fraser's work, and published a monograph containing photographs from all of Fraser's major series to date, 12 day Journey (1984), Ice and Water (1993), Deep Blue (1997), Lost for Words (2010) and A City in the Mind (2012).
 This was the first Tate retrospective for a living British photographer working in colour.

-In 2013 Fraser received an Honorary Fellowship from the Royal Photographic Society.

-In 2014 Tate purchased 10 works from the mid 1980s for their permanent collection.

-In Spring 2017 Peperoni Books, Berlin, published a new 'Director's Cut' of Fraser's 1988 publication Two Blue Buckets with 19 missing images from the original, and a new essay by Gerry Badger and a discussion between Fraser and David Campany.

-From 1 June - 31 July 2017 Fraser's exhibition Mathematics was exhibited at the Real Jardin de Botanico, Madrid, part of PhotoEspana 17, and Skinnerboox, Italy, published Mathematics with 52 colour plates, and essays by Mark Durden, David Campany and an afterword by Fraser.
+In 2013, Fraser received an Honorary Fellowship from the Royal Photographic Society.
+In 2014, Tate purchased 10 works from the mid-1980s for their permanent collection.
+In 2017, Peperoni Books, based in Berlin, published a new 'Director's Cut' of Fraser's 1988 publication Two Blue Buckets with 19 missing images from the original, and a new essay by Gerry Badger and a discussion between Fraser and David Campany.
+From 1 June–31 July 2017, Fraser's exhibition Mathematics was exhibited at the Real Jardín Botánico de Madrid, part of PhotoEspana 17, and Skinnerboox, Italy, published Mathematics with 52 colour plates, and essays by Mark Durden, David Campany and an afterword by Fraser.

 The first UK exhibition of Mathematics opened at Camden Arts Centre, London, on 5 July and ran until 16 September 2018.
 The accompanying File Notes no 120 published by the gallery, featured a specially commissioned essay The Things that Count by Amy Sherlock, deputy editor of Frieze.